DJTripper/esphome-somfy-cover-remote/README.md

 Set to 6 digits and add `0x` in front of the generated hex number.

 ## Pair the cover
 Put your cover in program mode with another remote, then use the `Program x` button to pair with the ESP.
 From then on the cover should respond to the ESPHome Somfy controller.
+You can also connect multiple covers by pairing then one by one with the same `Program x` button.

+## Repeating command setting
+The *Somfy_Remote_Lib* library defaults to sending a command four times.
+Some devices do not handle this well and should only reveive the command one time.
+For these devices the optional parameter `repeat_command_count` can be set in the yaml for the cover.

 ## Credits
 I originally used the ESPHome custom component from [evgeni](https://github.com/evgeni/esphome-configs/) after I found his article [Controlling Somfy roller shutters using an ESP32 and ESPHome](https://www.die-welt.net/2021/06/controlling-somfy-roller-shutters-using-an-esp32-and-esphome/).